 According to [4], the consideration of demand side management (DSM) in sizing process could, also, increase the benefits of the examined investment.
 One of the ambitions of this report is to determine the impact of flexibility on the benefits derived by investing in PV-battery systems.
 To achieve this, we examine different load flexibility levels (0%, 25% and 50%).
 The DSM strategy implemented in this analysis is based on [4] (see Section III.A in [4]).
 Specifically, we consider the flexible load consumption as a percentage of the total demand energy that can be shifted towards the PV production time period.

-The determination of the financial performance of each investment is a complex process because it requires the consideration of several parameters.
+it requires the consideration of several parameters.
 Table I presents the parameters considered in this analysis.